hald/rss-terminal/readme.md

 ## Interface Elements

-The application mimics the key elements of a Bloomberg terminal:
+The application mimics the key elements of a news terminal:

 - Top navigation menu with dropdown
 - Securities ticker bar